Faoi bhrat bhríde sinn

 1 c fresh, hard-packed snow

-Mix all the ingredient together to make a smooth dought.
+Mix all the ingredients together to make a smooth dough (it will be very liquid, not fluffy like regular pancakes).
 Grease a griddle or pan with butter.
-Drop batter by the spoonful onto the griddle.
-Flip over when beginning to brown.
+Drop tablespoons of batter onto the griddle and fry on medium heat until edges are cooked and bubbles form on top.
+Flip over and fry until golden brown.
 Serve with molasses or grated maple sugar.

 Adapted from Acadian Traditions on Candlemas Day by Georges Arsenault, 2012

 [i] Arsenault, George, Acadian Traditions on Candlemas Day, Charlottetown, PEI, Canada: Acorn Press, 2012, 15.

 [ii] Breathnach, Sarah, Mrs. Sharp’s Traditions, New York: Simon and Schuster, 1990, 61.